Zekinler/emoc-16/README.md

 The first four bytes (addresses: `0x00..0x03`) are the address that Interrupt Requests will call to, as are the four bytes after that (`0x04..0x07`) the address that Non-maskable Interrupts will call to.
 The next four bytes after that (`0x08..0x0B`) are the address that the Program Counter will start at.

-The rest of the space in the ROM Header can be used as the developer sees fit, either for subroutine calls, or for storing data.
+The rest of the space in the ROM Header can be used as the developer sees fit, either for subroutines, or for storing data.

 #### RAM